 Existing Saturday morning shows had either been set in a stuffy, tightly controlled

 studio environment like Swap Shop / Superstore et al or in a jungle or playground

 like Tiswas, but Number 73 was set in its own unique dramatic universe and as such

 won over many looking at an alternative to the BBC's prescriptive fun or the forced

 Each week the house would play guests to a pop group who would perform two songs live in the basement.
 Iggy Pop had been invited to play in 1987 only to take interest in a large teddy bear who he dance around with and dry humped, leading to a ban from children's TV in the UK.

 After Sandi Toksvig's departure in summer 1986 the show lost direction, employing

 too many characters and trying too many ideas that didn't stick and as a result the

 public lost interest.
 The show was re-

-Toksvig would become a British media regular as a performer and writer, while Andrea Arnold became a greatly respected film director.
+Toksvig would become a British media regular as a performer and writer, Patrick Doyle became a film and TV composer, while Andrea Arnold became a greatly respected film director.